emmersion/Emmersion.EventLogWalker/README.md

 ### `IEventLogWalker`
 Methods:
-- `Task<IEventLogWalkerStatus> WalkAsync(WalkArgs args, Action<InsightEvent, IEventLogWalkerStatus> eventProcessor)`: Use this to process each `InsightEvent` synchronously, like when all state is stored only in memory.
+- `Task<IEventLogWalkerStatus> WalkAsync(WalkArgs args, Action<InsightEvent, IEventLogWalkerStatus> eventProcessor)`: Use this overload, which takes an `Action`, to process each `InsightEvent` synchronously, like when all state is stored only in memory.
-- `Task<IEventLogWalkerStatus> WalkAsync(WalkArgs args, Func<InsightEvent, IEventLogWalkerStatus, Task> eventProcessor)`: Use this to process each `InsightEvent` asynchronously, like when writing to disk or a database.
+- `Task<IEventLogWalkerStatus> WalkAsync(WalkArgs args, Func<InsightEvent, IEventLogWalkerStatus, Task> eventProcessor)`: Use this overload, which takes a `Func`, to process each `InsightEvent` asynchronously, like when writing to disk or a database.

 ### `WalkArgs`
 Properties: